davidvandebunte/davidvandebunte.gitlab.io/jb/notes/estimate-improvement-value.md

 #### Transfer Value, Time Metric

 How much does the mental function affect your current reality?
-This determines:
+Let's say you only produce the same `Thought`, but faster.
+Then you would affect your future possible worlds by simply saving time:

 $$
 \frac{\partial Value}{\partial MentalModel} =